Irving Bunim: Israel

-To answer how could he host in his own home Rabbi Elchonan Wasserman, leader of Agudath Israel, one day and Zev Jabotinsky the next, he said: “I love truth: one is a true Torah scholar and the other a true Zionist.”
+To answer how could he host in his own home Rabbi Elchonan Wasserman, leader of Agudath Israel, one day and Zev Jabotinsky the next, he said: "I love truth: one is a true Torah scholar and the other a true Zionist."

 Family

 The parents of Mr. Yitzchak Meir (Irving) Bunim were Rav Moshe and Esther Mina Buminowitz (Bunim).
-Irving and his two brothers attended "RJJ," the Rabbi Jacob Joseph religious school, which he later served as president.
+Irving and his two brothers attended "RJJ", the Rabbi Jacob Joseph religious school, which he later served as president.

 Irving's daughter, Chana Rubin Ausubel, wrote about her father's life and teachings, as did her brother Amos.

-Irving's son, Rabbi Amos Bunim, who on many projects was the right-hand man to his father, passed away Saturday, May 7, 2011.
+Irving's son, Rabbi Amos Bunim, who on many projects was the right-hand man to his father, died Saturday, May 7, 2011.

+And he was also one of the most famous supporters of Meir Kahane, founder of the Jewish Defense League: an organization that was classified as a terrorist group by the FBI.